 If the death was sudden, and the doctor had not seen the patient within fourteen days of death, the coroner must be informed.
 The coroner will decide if it is necessary to carry out a post mortem examination.

 Registering a death

 By law, a death must be registered with the Registrar of Births, Marriages and Deaths within five days.
 The service for Eastbourne and the Lewes district service is run by East Sussex County Council (ESCC) and registration is made by a private phone appointment with you.

-Find full details of how to book an appointment and the documents you'll need on ESCC's Register a death web pages.
+Find full details of how to book an appointment and the documents you'll need on ESCC's East Sussex County Council's Births, Deaths, Marriages and Citizenship web pages.